ceph/ceph-medic/docs/source/index.rst

    contain the root `toctree` directive.

 =================================================
-ceph-medic -- Find common issues in Ceph clusters
+Introduction
 =================================================

-``ceph-medic`` is a very simple tool to run against a Ceph cluster to detect common issues that might prevent correct functionality.
+``ceph-medic`` is a very simple tool that runs against a Ceph cluster to detect common issues that might prevent correct functionality.
 It requires non-interactive SSH access to accounts that can ``sudo`` without a password prompt.